 Colleges of architecture and planning are in the unique and enviable position of convening the large and sometimes challenging conversations around the built environment.
 At Taubman College we have a diverse faculty whose research interests and expertise provide a variety of options for approaching today’s societal concerns.
 Combined with a robust lecture series that brings in guest speakers from all over the world, our students and faculty come together on a regular basis to build community through shared intellectual exchange – we learn from experts, reflect on our own experiences, and debate the merits of the various options and ideas presented.

-This fall we will engage in dialogue around the speculative projects our faculty exhibited at the U.S. Pavilion of the Venice Biennale.
+In February we will continue the dialogue we started this fall around the speculative projects our faculty exhibited at the U.S. Pavilion of the Venice Biennale.
 The exhibition entitled The Architectural Imagination is focused on Detroit, a city that challenges all our hopes and fears for what a city is and what it might become.
-We will discuss the theoretical issues behind the method of using idealized design interventions to trigger positive change as well as the role of art and architecture in revitalization efforts.
+The work returns in February and will be on display at the Museum of Contemporary Art Detroit (MOCAD).
+I hope you will join us for the opening on February 11 where we will further our discussion of the role of art and architecture in revitalization efforts.

 Taubman College Interim Dean

 Professor of Architecture and Urban and Regional Planning